 About the Centre

-The Centre is available for hire to individuals and not just clubs or societies.
-The main hall is approx 35×15 metres and is used for holding all manner of events including 5-a-side football, Dog shows, model car racing, Go Kart parties and archery.
+The Centre is available for hire to individuals as well as clubs & societies.
+The main hall is approx 35×15 metres and is used for holding all manner of events including 5-a-side football, RC model car racing, martial arts, archery and walking hockey.

 Additional rooms at the Centre are also available for meetings or other activities.
-These facilities also include a kitchen, pool table and table tennis and are used by the Youth Clubs in addition to indoor football in the main hall.
+These facilities also include a kitchen, table tennis and a pool table and are used by Youth Club in addition to indoor football in the main hall.
 There are also toilet facilities and disabled access throughout.

-If you are looking for an alternative setting for a childrens party or other event with the above facilities then please check availability on our calendar and get in touch.
+If you are looking for an alternative setting for a children’s football party or another event with the above facilities then please check availability on our calendar and get in touch.

 We can be reached on email@example.com